andrerrcosta/microservices_login/README.md

 # microservices_gwan

-sample of simple mail registration with microservices in springboot using rabbitmq as messager and hateoas
+sample of simple mail registration with microservices using springboot, rabbitmq as messengr and hateoas